fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 Calling `ade.grade` would return `nil` because `@grade` is an uninitialized instance variable and not because we have set its value to `nil` (the `initialize` method ignores the `grade` parameter).

+We can also access the instance variables of an object by calling `.instance_variables` on the object, or a specific instance variable using `.instance_variable_get("instance_var")`.
 ### Instance Methods
 Instance methods are how we attach functionality to our objects.
 ```